-Migration is at the heart of the political debate in Europe and, for a few years now, is one of the strategic priorities in the external relations of the Union.
+Migration is a global and complex phenomenon that requires an overall vision and a comprehensive, coherent and long-term approach that addresses the root causes of migration.
+Migration is at the heart of the political debate in the EU and, for a few years now, is one of the strategic priorities of the external relations of the Union.
 Carefully managed, it can be a positive factor for growth and success of both the Union and the countries concerned.